 As part of the Golden Horseshoe region of Ontario, a ring of development around the western end of Lake Ontario, Toronto and Hamilton are geographically close, connected by major arteries in the Queen Elizabeth Way and Highway 407, along with a number of other roads.
 As two of the larger urban centers in Ontario, both cities are subject to similar auto insurance risk factors based on population, insurance claims, road conditions, and crime.

 Ontario is home to the highest car insurance costs in Canada.
 The provincial industry is tightly regulated, though served by private insurance companies.
 The Financial Services Commission of Ontario oversees the companies issuing auto insurance in the province.
 Though regulated, the market remains open to competition.
 Each insurance provider is free to propose its own operating methods and rate calculation formulas.

-The government legislates mandatory auto insurance coverage, which all vehicles must carry to drive Ontario roads.
+The government legislates mandatory auto insurance coverage, which all vehicles must carry to drive on Ontario roads.
 This includes third-party liability coverage of $200,000 that most motorists choose to increase.
-A basic policy includes additional accident benefits coverage, no-fault statutory insurance, and protection against collisions of uninsured and unidentified motorists.
+A basic policy includes additional accident benefits coverage, no-fault statutory insurance, and protection against collisions between uninsured and unidentified motorists.
 No insurance provider can sell policies with less than minimum coverage.

 Additional protection can be added to the basic policy.
 Collision and comprehensive insurance protection against the financial burden of repair or replacement of a vehicle.